renatojen/wordcount/README.md

 `Running on http://localhost:5000/ (Press CTRL+C to quit)`.

 4. Test you application acessing http://localhost:5000/ on your browser.

-The application comes with SSL disabled by default.
-If you wish to turn it on, change `ssl` variable to `True` in wordcount.py

 ## Compatibility
 Wordcount is compatible with the majority of popular browsers such as Google Chrome, Mozilla Firefox, Opera and mobile devices that supports HTML5.